pingidentity-developers-experience/ping-integration-example-packages/davinci_api-pingone_protect-reg-authn-pkg/README.md

 terraform apply --auto-approve
 ````

-Your new PingOne environment is called: `DaVinci API Risk Example`
+Your new PingOne environment is called: `DaVinci API Protect Example`

 ##### Deploy the Sample Application